vaughany/vcms/README.md

   * Add 'delete' button.
 * Consider using github.com/shirou/gopsutil for OS details.
 * Look into using gRPC / protocol buffers.
 Unsure if they have any advantage over simple JSON.
+* Send a 'pause', 'restart' or 'force send' from the Receiver.

 ---